Specialties

 Cleft Lip and Palate

-Cleft lip and/or palate occurs 1 in 600 live births in the United States, making it the most common birth issue.
+Cleft lip and palate occurs 1 in 600 live births in the United States, making it the most common birth issue.
 A child born with cleft lip and/or palate may develop challenges in a variety of areas including: feeding, hearing, speech, language and tooth development, facial growth, learning and psychosocial issues.
 Therefore, it is critical that the child be assessed and cared for by a team of specialists.
 At Phoenix Face, we will dedicate our focus to helping you and your child receive all aspects of care that they deserve.
 Dr. Lam will coordinate your child’s care with a multitude of other specialists that are essential to treating cleft lip and palate.
 Specialty team members include speech language pathologists, nutritionists, pediatric dentists, orthodontists, lactation consultants, geneticists, pediatric ENT surgeons, and social workers.

 Orthognathic Surgery